StrongKey/fido2/docs/Installation_Guide_Linux.md

 8. To test this installation of the FIDO2 Server, check out the [Basic Java Sample application](https://github.com/StrongKey/fido2/tree/master/sampleapps/java/basic).

+__NOTE__: Both the signing ans secret keys in the keystore use default values and should be changed after installation is completed.
+Run the following command from _usr/local/strongkey/skfs/keystores_ to see the usage and syntax for the keymanager tool:

+    ```java -jar keymanager.jar```

 ## Removal

 To uninstall StrongKey FIDO2 Server, run the following command from the folder where the distribution was extracted: